wso2-attic/ballerina-integrator/docs/content/src/get-started/quick-start-guide.md

 1. [Download Ballerina Integrator](https://www.wso2.com/integration/ballerina-integrator) for your Operating System.

+2. Download the sample files from [here](https://github.com/wso2/docs-ei/tree/7.0.0/en/micro-integrator/docs/assets/attach/quick-start-guide).
+From this point onwards, let's refer to this folder as `<BI_QSG_HOME>`.

 2. Download [curl](https://curl.haxx.se/) or a similar tool that can call an endpoint.

 3. Start up VS Code, which is the recommended IDE to use in Ballerina Integrator integration scenarios.